BT-Gitty/FPGA-Display-Driver/README.md

 ##
 Display Driver uses DDR3 memory to hold frame data.
 A controller will read out signals and addresses for the memory to output data, both will read into the DVI Pmod.

-The MIG that interfaces with the DDR3 memory on-board is not practical to use without using its AXI interface, this is unfortunate as I would have preferred to implement it in pure HDL (block RAM is not large enough to hold the framebuffer).
+~~The MIG that interfaces with the DDR3 memory on-board is not practical to use without using its AXI interface, this is unfortunate as I would have preferred to implement it in pure RTL~~ (block RAM is not large enough to hold the framebuffer).

+Trying to implement Xilinx's MicroBlaze and other IPs deemed too unintuitive and inconvenient.
+Will re-approach in full RTL but with no frame buffer (demo by streaming hard-written pixel data instead).

 I may try to interface with the DDR3 module without AXI in future.
 ##